-Christmas is a magical time of the year, so why wouldn’t you want to jet off and get in the festive spirit somewhere new.
-Today we are looking at the best places to visit in December.
+Christmas is a magical time, so why wouldn’t you want to get in the festive spirit?
+Here are the best places to visit in December.

 P.S.
 Make sure you check out our Christmas in Europe post for the best European destinations that offer amazing markets to get you in the festive spirit.